 Over the past 50 years biologic medicines have revolutionized the treatment and prevention of many disabling and life-threatening diseases.
-But biologic medicines are also expensive, and many can cost more than $10,000 per year to treat a single patient.
+But biologic medicines are also expensive, and many can cost $10,000 to $25,000 or more per year to treat a single patient.
 Public and employee-sponsored benefit plans want to expand their coverage of patients to include more innovative new medicines, but they also need to manage costs.

 Fortunately, there is an important solution to this challenge.
 Patents on many originator biologic drugs have expired, and other manufacturers are now able to produce subsequent entry medicines called biosimilar biologic drugs.
 Biosimilars have been a standard fixture in patient care in Europe for more than a decade.
 The use of biosimilars in Canada continues to grow, with more than 691,000 retail prescriptions for biosimilars medicines filled annually and the increasing use of biosimilars in hospitals for oncology and other treatments.

 What is an originator biologic drug?

 Biologic drugs come from living organisms or from their cells.
 They are often made using biotechnology.
 Examples of biologic drugs include insulin, growth hormones and antibodies.
 Biologic drugs are used to treat diseases and medical conditions including anemia, cancer, diabetes, inflammatory bowel disease, psoriasis and rheumatoid arthritis.
 Biologic drugs are generally larger and more complex in composition than chemically produced pharmaceutical drugs.